X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

-                        Path to the generated handwriting file (by default, it will be saved to the current working directory whose name will be input_path with trailing .png extension)
+                        Path to the generated handwriting file (by default, it will be saved to the current working directory whose name will be input_path with trailing .png extension) --thickness THICKNESS
+                        Handwriting thickness in pixels.
+It is set to 10 by default.
 ```